[ Home ] [ Up ] [ Info ] [ Mail ]

 P(x, y, z)dx + Q(x, y, z)dy + R(x, y, z)dz

-is an exact differential.
-If the integrand is an exact differential then there will exist some function Φ(x, y, z) such that
+is a total (or exact) differential of some function Φ. If the integrand is an exact differential then there will exist some function Φ(x, y, z) such that

 dΦ = P(x, y, z)dx + Q(x, y, z)dy + R(x, y, z)dz

-where the function Φ(x, y, z) is called the potential function.
+where the function Φ(x, y, z) is a scalar point function called the potential function.

 The integrand of the line integral will be an exact differential if and only if